-The Sir Howard Bernstein Endowment Fund has been established for the benefit of young Mancunians, following a successful fundraising event to celebrate Sir Howard’s retirement from Manchester City Council.
-Through the fund we aim to support the city’s young people to gain the knowledge, skills and confidence they need to succeed in education, employment and enterprise.
+The Sir Howard Bernstein Endowment Fund has been established for the benefit of young Mancunians, following a successful fundraising event to celebrate Sir Howard Bernstein’s retirement from Manchester City Council.
+Through the fund, we support young people and help them gain the knowledge, skills and confidence they need to succeed in education, employment and enterprise.

-Sir Howard remains a passionate advocate of Manchester and the delivery of the Northern Powerhouse strategy.
-On his retirement from Manchester City Council, Sir Howard dedicated his endowment fund to the young people of the city of Manchester, the future leaders and rising of stars of Manchester.
+On his retirement from Manchester City Council, Sir Howard dedicated his endowment fund to the young people of the city of Manchester.

 This fund has been set to work in a variety of projects - find out more by clicking below.